denten-papers/xp-routledge/proposal.md

 and computer science.

-Several prominent institutions are beginning to offer degree- or certificate-granting programs in Digital Humanities.
+Several prominent institutions are beginning to offer degree- or certificate-granting programs in the digital humanities.
 These include undergraduate, MA, and PhD programs at King's College London, University College, London, and University College, Cork; undergraduate and MA programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH